w010/w_query2csv/README.md

 ### 4.2 Shortest working example:

-When you take a look at reference below, you'll see, that only db table is really required in configuration, so shortest config would look like this:
+When you take a look at the reference below, you'll see, that only db table is really required in configuration, so the shortest config would look like this:

 ```
 plugin.tx_wquery2csv_export.files.my_file.input.table = tx_sometable